Building a website is a feat. But it’s not as scary as it may seem!

 Pro tip: place your most important content at the top of the page.
 Your visitors will be more likely to see it and take action.

 To make this step easier, I created an editable Website Content Planner.
 It outlines popular types of content, includes links to the best sources for free high-quality stock photos, and has a page-by-page guided planner to help you plan the content for your website.
-(All of my clients use this same planner!)

 Easily plan your website with this step-by-step guide